cc4i/jigaree/README.md

 ## Notes

-1. All ingress will go through gate and internal communication by gRPC.
+1. All ingress will go through gate and internal communication between services are gRPC.
 2. Build a tcp-gate to demostrate raw tcp behivors.